IZUNA894/kirin-chat/README.md

 run  `npm install` to install all dependencies and then run `npm start`. (assumming you are running your server side code on port 30001,if not change it😁).

+## Note

+Hosted version of this app may break after some time, as my AWS may have expired then, when you are seeing it!.
+Sorry for inconvenience caused.